cloudfoundry/summit-training-classes/cloud-native/site/content/labs/push.md

 title: Pushing a data service
 ---

-In this exercise, you will push a restful data microservice.
+In this exercise, you will push a RESTful data microservice.

 > Note: Currently this microservice does not adhere to all of the 12 factor app principles.

 ## The App

-The app is a very simple Spring Data Rest application.
+The app is a very simple Spring Data REST application.
 You can download the jar file here: <a href="/resources/people.jar" target="_blank">people.jar</a>.

 If you are comfortable with git and gradle, you can also clone the source here <a href="https://github.com/spgreenberg/people" target="_blank">github.com/spgreenberg/people</a> and build it yourself.